The most controversial member of the Huntington Beach City Council made the most surprising announcement of the year Tuesday night. He quit.

 Ortiz, a former wrestler and professional martial arts participant, was often referred to as the “Huntington Beach Bad Boy.”

 It wasn’t long before controversy began to swirl around him.
-He called the coronavirus a “plandemic,” advancing the conspiracy theory that the spread of COVID-19 was part of a plan, not a genuine public heath crisis.
+He called the coronavirus a “plandemic,” advancing the conspiracy theory that the spread of COVID-19 was part of a plan, not a genuine public health crisis.
 He also refused to wear a mask and publically denounced a popular Huntington Beach restaurant that refused to serve him when he was unwilling to wear a face covering as required by state and local orders.

 The council considered stripping him of his “pro tem” title, but backed off after a three-hour public comment session in which a small majority of those speaking defended Ortiz.